American Negro Ballet

 American Ballet Theatre

-Lavinia Williams was born in Philadelphia, PA in 1916, and spent her adolescent years growing up in Brooklyn New York.
-Before moving to New York Williams began dancing when she was only three years old through lessons from her grandmother who worked in a dance studio in Portsmouth Virginia.
-They later moved to Virginia and she began taking private lessons because the prejudice in the South did not allow her to dance alongside the other white children in the studio.
-Williams eventually worked with a teacher in New York named Virginia Lee who gave Williams a Scholarship to Ballet Arts School to train in Classical Ballet.
+Lavinia Williams was born in Philadelphia, PA in 1916 and grew up in Brooklyn, New York.
+Williams began dancing when she was only three years old through lessons from her grandmother, who worked at a dance studio in Portsmouth, Virginia.
+Williams’ family later moved to Virginia, and she began taking private lessons because the prejudice in the South did not allow her to dance alongside white children in the studio.
+Williams eventually worked with a teacher in New York named Virginia Lee, who gave Williams a scholarship to Ballet Arts School to train in classical ballet.

 In 1953 Williams moved to Haiti to continue teaching dance until 1980.
-She helped to found the National School of Dance and the National Dance Troupe of Jamacia, along with the Haitian Institute of Folklore and Classical Dance.
-She then returned to teach in the U.S at her own founded school in Brooklyn, and Ailey’s School.
-She moved back to Haiti in the mid 1980’s.
+She helped found the National School of Dance and the National Dance Troupe of Jamaica, along with the Haitian Institute of Folklore and Classical Dance.
+She then returned to the US to form her own school in Brooklyn and teach at the The Ailey School.
+She moved back to Haiti in the mid 1980s.

 She is the mother of Ballerina Sara Yarbough-Smith.